 Vegetation in Volcanoes National Park

 Volcanoes national park is made up of diverse vegetation, which favor the habitation and feeding of different animal and bird species.
 Vegetation in Volcanoes National park entail rain forest, thickets, swamps, marshes, meadows, alpine forests and grasslands situated in different altitudinal ranges.
-These include a rain forest in the ranges between 2400 mand 2500m, bamboo forest and the Arundinaria alphia between 2500 to 32000m.
+These include a rain forest in the ranges between 2400 and 2500m, bamboo forest and the Arundinaria alphia between 2500 to 32000m.
 The bamboo forest covers over 30% of the total land area.
 From 2600m to 3600m is the humid slopes in the south and west of the park covered with hypericum forest covering roughly 30% of the parks total land area.
 This forest is one of the largest forests of hagenia Abyssinia.
 From 3500m to 4500m, the forest is characterized by lobelia wollastonii, L. lanurensis and senecio erici-rosenii, which covers about 24% of the park area.
 From 4300 to 4500m, the park is covered by grassland, which shelter a variety of bird species.

 Diverse vegetation cover favors the habitation of animals and birds.
 Volcanoes national park is widely known for mountain gorillas, which are a key focus for most travelers on Rwanda safaris.
 Besides gorillas, the park is home to the endangered golden monkeys (Cercopithecus mitis Kandti) spotted hyenas (Crocuta crocuta), black-fronted duiker (Cephalophus Niger) buffalos (Syncerus cafer) and bushbuck (Tragelaphus ) among others.
 Over 180 bird species 16 of which are endemic to the region also live in the park hence the best spot for bird watching.

 Major activities in the park